selab-gatech/AutoRestTest/README.md

 ### Introduction
 ***AutoRestTest*** is a complete testing software for automated API testing that combines the utility of graph theory, Large Language Models (LLMs), and multi-agent reinforcement learning (MARL) to parse the OpenAPI Specification and create enhanced comprehensive test cases.
+AutoRestTest specifically supports **OpenAPI Specification 3.0**.

 Watch this [demonstration video](https://www.youtube.com/watch?v=VVus2W8rap8) of AutoRestTest to learn how it solves complex challenges in automated REST API testing, as well as its configuration, execution steps, and output.